 This setting tells the script what to do if it finds a campaign has surpassed the budget.
 Selecting 'Keep Last Budget' means that the campaign budget will remain unchanged.
 By setting this option to “1”, you’ll be modifying the budget for the remaining period to “1”.
 As this script doesn't pause the overspending budgets, setting it to "1" will also help you keep control over any potentially extra spend.

 This setting lets you specify the method you want to use to reallocate budgets.
 We have explained the alternatives below:

 When you run the script with verbose output turned on, you will see output similar to this in AdWords:

 In the more detailed "Logs" view in AdWords, you can see why the budget has been changed in this particular way.
-In this case, because the target budget is $100 and only 19 days remain in the month.
-The budget is to be divided evenly, hence $100 / 19 = $5.26.
+In this case, because the target budget is $100 and only 19 days remain in the month, the budget is divided evenly, hence $100 / 19 = $5.26.

 Read more about tools for budget management in our blog post here.